HenriquesLab/DL4MicEverywhere/docs/INSTALLATION.md

      width="80%"
      height="80%" />

-   Then, you will need to create an account to be able to download the installation file:
+   Then, you can create an account, or continue to download without an account, to be able to download the installation file:

    <img src="https://github.com/HenriquesLab/DL4MicEverywhere/blob/documentation/Wiki%20images/TCL_03.png"
      alt="Main window"
      width="80%"
      height="80%" />

-   Once you create an account, this window will be shown.
+   Afterwards this window will be shown.
 Don't worry.
 Click on **View all Available Builds**:

    <img src="https://github.com/HenriquesLab/DL4MicEverywhere/blob/documentation/Wiki%20images/TCL_04_Mac.png"
      alt="Main window"